Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Step-wise Search Strategy Based on Branch and Bound

 Estimating the translation component $t_j\in\mathbb{R}$, $j=X,Y,Z$ in the objective function (\ref{objr}) is a 1-dimensional problem.
 The translation is unconstrained, and it is not easy to estimate a suitable solution domain accurately in advance for various practical scenarios.
 Existing BnB-based approaches\cite{7368945,chen2022deterministic,liu2018efficient} commonly initialize the translation domain as a redundant space and search it exhaustively, leading to a significant decrease in efficiency.
 Meanwhile, if the translation domain is not initialized correctly, the algorithm may not find the optimal (correct) solution since the optimal solution may be excluded from the initial search domain.

-In our study, we propose an \textit{interval stabbing}-based method to estimate the translation components $\{t_X,t_Y,t_Z\}$ without any prior information on the size of the translation domain, which can effectively reduce the total parameter space and improve the algorithm efficiency.
+In this study, we propose an \textit{interval stabbing}-based method to estimate the translation components without any prior information on the translation domain, which can efficiently reduce the solution domain and accordingly accelerate the BnB search.
 It also avoids the problems that may arise when the translation initialization is incorrect.
-The proposed method will be described thoroughly in Section \ref{Stabbing}.
+The proposed method will be described thoroughly in the next sub-section.